IPGP/git_class/exercises.md

    exists with `git branch` and then `git checkout <branch name>` to move to it.
 6. Use `git mv <touristic_site_name>.txt <touristic_site_name>.html` to change the article into an html file
-7. edit the contents of your article file, as the example article shows
+7. edit the contents of your article file
 8. edit and look at `index.html` with your browser again
 9. do further edits if you want (e.g. add images)
 10. commit the final version
 11. merge the branch into the master branch
-12. use `gitk` or another gui to visualize the git graph structure
+12. use `gitk`, `git log --all --graph --decorate` or another gui to visualize the git graph structure

 ### you should have learned:
 * what a branch is